Alex-Rafter/shortlist-plus/readme.md

 Use Local Heart inside any used vehicle repeater, or on any used vehicle details page, that you want to include shortlist add / remove functionality to.
 The component will update the icon based on the vehicle's added / removed state (see below for customisation).
 You can add as many copies of Local Heart to a repeater or details page and all will update together as the vehicle add / remove state is changed.

+Local Heart also provides a way to render an additional message to the user based on added / removed state via an :after pseudo selector.
+To customise the message and its styling, check out shortlist-plus.scss.

 #### Snippet